Ford F-150 with 20×10-inch Fuel Off-Road Stroke D645 Wheel

 Fitment Breakdown: Fuel Off-Road Stroke D645 on the Ford F-150

-I walked around this F-150 for an hour just to soak in the stance.
-The 20x10 Fuel Stroke D645 wheels fill the wheel wells perfectly on this platform.
-That ten-inch width provides the aggressive poke we always crave.
+I walked around this F-150 for an hour at the show, and the fitment is spot on.
+These 20x10 Fuel Off-Road Stroke D645 wheels fill the wheel wells perfectly.
+That width gives the truck a wide, aggressive stance that stock wheels just cannot match.

 What We Recommend for Ford F-150 Owners